-The strip of Wilshire Boulevard between La Brea and Fairfax avenues was vacant land in the 1920s, when a developer bought the parcel to build a shopping and business district that catered to automobile traffic.
-Nobody thought the venture could be successful, but the auto age was just emerging, and the strip became known as Miracle Mile.
-It was the world's first linear Downtown, with building designs incorporating wide store windows to attract attention from passing cars.
-The area went into a decline in the 1950s and '60s, when high-rises began to break up its cohesiveness, but it's now enjoying a comeback as Los Angeles' art deco architecture has come to be
+The strip of Wilshire Boulevard between La Brea and Fairfax avenues was bought up by developers in the 1920s, and they created a commercial district that catered to automobile traffic.
+Nobody thought the venture could be successful, so the burgeoning strip became known as Miracle Mile.
+It was the world's first linear downtown, with building designs incorporating wide store windows to attract attention from passing cars.
+As the city's art deco architecture has come to be

 appreciated, preserved, and restored, the area's exemplary architecture is a highlight.